Chapter 51: "Stir-fried Snails"

 In the blink of an eye, summer has arrived again.
 Every evening, beer, skewers, and crayfish stalls can be seen on the streets, and the lively voices make this bustling world even more vibrant.
 When I was young, I also enjoyed this liveliness, but among the dazzling array of food, the only thing I would rather turn away from was snails.

-My aversion to snails can be traced back to the years when I was not yet independent and had to rely on my family for a living.
+My aversion to snails can be traced back to the years when I was not independent and had to rely on my family for a living.

 Fresh snails need to be soaked in lightly salted water for three days to clean out the impurities in their bodies.
 Then, the tails are cut off with pliers, and they are rinsed several times with clean water before cooking.
-I remember that I loved to squat by the basin and watch the snails soaking, often seeing them poke their heads out of their hard shells, slowly climbing up the edge of the basin.
+I remember that I loved to squat by the basin watching the snails soak, often seeing them poke their heads out of their hard shells, slowly climbing up the edge of the basin.
 Occasionally, I would mischievously pinch a snail that was about to climb over the edge with my fingers and put it back into the water.
 I also once foolishly asked an adult if snails were just snails that grew in water.
 The answer I received is long forgotten, but it must not have been unpleasant.

 Those who are particular will sprinkle some chopped cilantro just before serving or right after serving, making it look more appetizing.